 Tiffeart is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Tiffeart family lived in Leicestershire, at Twyford.

 The surname Tiffeart was first found in Leicestershire where they were Lords of the manor of Twyford, and conjecturally descended from Hugh de Grandmesnil, sometimes spelt Grentemaisnil, from Calvados in the canton of St. Pierre-Sur-Eides in Normandy.
 The senior line of this family descended to the Earls of Leicester.

-Important Dates for the Tiffeart family
+Early History of the Tiffeart family

 This web page shows only a small excerpt of our Tiffeart research.
 Another 132 words (9 lines of text) covering the years 1388, 1390, 1560, 1620, 1640, 1729, 1640, 1679 and 1657 are included under the topic Early Tiffeart History in all our PDF Extended History products and printed products wherever possible.